O’Reilly Center for Hope

 Services and Partners at the O'Reilly Center for Hope

 Please click on the agency name for more information.
 Not all partners will be at the O’Reilly Center for Hope every day.
-Not all partners and services on available on-site yet.
+Not all partners and services are available on-site yet.
 We’re working quickly to make all of those available!

 One Door

 When facing a housing crisis, understanding and navigating the systems of services can be confusing and overwhelming.
 One Door assists in maneuvering through those crucial systems by providing a central point of entry for coordinated intake, assessment and referrals for housing and shelter services.
 One Door is also home to a growing Shelter Diversion program, which has worked to divert more than 80 adults and 90 children from the shelter system as of January 2017.
-One Door serves those who are homeless or at immediate risk of homelessness throughout Greene, Christian and Webster counties.
+One Door serves those who are homeless or at immediate risk of homelessness throughout Greene, Christian, and Webster counties.

 Springfield Community Land Trust